 Most companies don’t have a clue when claiming being green and responsible, making products that are environmentally friendly and even fully sustainable is not enough and just one dimension.
 The two other are often neglected; social and individual well-being, human rights, discrimination and wealth are by no means in balance.
 The tremendous difference between the developed and less-developed countries is impossible to understand.
 Every-day companies launch new products followed by massive communication and PR campaigns.
-The increased mass of consumers jumping on the sustainable bandwagon is fine.
+The increased mass of consumers jumping on the sustainable bandwagon is beautiful.
 However, dangerous as it makes us believe and trust companies selling their green story.
-Sustainable development and the environmental challenges can be probably best be understood by making a global village with 100 people representing Earth.
+Sustainable development and the environmental challenges can be probably best be understood by creating a global village with 100 people representing Earth.
 This is how the world would look like (sources Handbook of sustainable textile production.
 Marion I. Tobler-Rohr)

-If the world was a village of 100 people:
+If the world was a village of 100 people

 Who is wealthy?